Dinesh-Karkaria/project-2/README.md

-Designed a basic tic tac toe game with C++ intigrated with HTML and CSS.
+Designed a basic tic tac toe game using C++ intigrated with HTML and CSS.